vikramlearning/blazorbootstrap/docs/docs/components/offcanvas.md

 # Offcanvas

-Build hidden sidebars into your project for navigation, shopping carts, and more with our Offcanvas component.
+Build hidden sidebars into your project for navigation, shopping carts, and more with BlazorBootstrap's offcanvas component.

 ## Parameters